 With three tries already in the bag, the Cheetahs then spurned a simple three points to go to the corner and were rewarded with the try number four, and with it the bonus point, as Paul Schoeman dotted down from the forward drive.
 Stapelberg was on target with his kick again, taking Cheetahs 12 clear with a little over 20 minutes still to play.

 Good work from James King to steal Cheetahs ball at the lineout put the Ospreys on the front foot and they soon had a numerical advantage, Van Jaarsveld sent to the bin for killing the ball.

-Despite being a man short it was the Cheetahs who scored next, a scrum in midfield providing an attacking platform and, after the hosts made ground through the heart of the Ospreys defence, Mapimpi did exceptionally well to beet Keelan Giles and a cross-kick in the air for his second of the match.
+Despite being a man short it was the Cheetahs who scored next, a scrum in midfield providing an attacking platform and, after the hosts made ground through the heart of the Ospreys defence, Mapimpi did exceptionally well to beat Keelan Giles and gather a cross-kick in the air for his second of the match.
 The try went unconverted, but Cheetahs now led 37-20.

 Evans then did well to score in the corner, the try confirmed by the TMO, despite best efforts of scrum half Tian Meyer.
 Biggar missed the conversion which meant the score was 37-25 with seven minutes to play.

 To their credit the Ospreys kept going into added time, looking for a score that would have secured them two losing bonus points but it wasn’t to be as the ball was lost on halfway allowing the home team to take full advantage, skipper Francois Venter rounding off the evening with try number six, William Small-Smith converting.